How Buzzwords Are The "Future" of Our Digital World

 So what is decentralization of the web?
 Well, back when computers first came into existence you connected directly to other computers, and the two computers talked between each other to pass through information.

 Then came Web2, and internet giants such as Google and Microsoft.
 Instead of directly communicating with each other, we shared our information through these services.

 So apparently Web3 is about decentralising things.
 Now, I'd like to clarify that I don't enjoy handing over my data onto these large tech companies, and I completely support stronger privacy laws/regulations.
 Although, as you can guess by the title, I do not have a very rosy view of this Web3 craze.

 Let me explain myself.
-The issue isn't with decentralisation, it's the fact that this entire Web3 trend is driven by these buzzwords nobody knows the meaning of.
-Everybody and their mothers are jumping into this NFT pool, and words such as "decentralised future of the internet", "blockchain technology", and "ERC-1155" makes it sound like these people know what they're doing, attracting investors and gaining public support.
+The issue isn't with decentralization, it's the fact that this entire Web3 trend is driven by these buzzwords nobody knows the meaning of.
+Everybody and their mothers are jumping into this NFT pool, and words such as 'decentralised future of the internet', 'blockchain technology', and 'ERC-1155' makes it sound like these people know what they're doing, attracting investors and gaining public support.